tisan-das/tisan-das.github.io/_posts/2023-04-08-NGINX-Configuration.md

 - quit: graceful shutdown
 - reload: reloading the configuration file

-NGINX configuration file can be checked with the command:
+NGINX configuration file can be validated with the command:
 ```
 nginx -t
 ```